Getting Started with Alpacon CLI

 config.json

-After successful login, a configuration file is automatically created at:
+After successful login, a configuration file is generated automatically at:

 ~/.alpacon/config.json